Akanoa/cargo-darwin/Readme.md

 ## Limits

-This project have done for the sole aim to understand the mutation testing and how it can be implemented.
+This project has done in the sole goal to understand the mutation testing and how it can be implemented.

 That's why the set of mutation is hardcoded so far.